-Renesas mass flow sensor modules measure gas or liquid flow across a sensing surface using the thermo-transfer (calorimetric) principle.
+Renesas flow sensor modules measure air, gas or liquid flow across a sensing surface using the thermo-transfer (calorimetric) principle.
 The flow sensor utilizes a series of MEMS thermocouples, or thermopiles, which provide high sensitivity.
 The solid thermal isolation of the MEMS sensing element along with the silicon-carbide film offers excellent abrasive wear resistance and long-term reliability.
 Additional parylene coating is offered in some versions.
 Renesas offers versions that are calibrated and linearized (FS2012) and un-calibrated non-linear curve output for design flexibility.
 These mass flow sensors are ideal for use in industrial process control, healthcare, and medical applications.

 - Various form factors for wide applications use